jj230/jj230/holiday-hack-challenge-2023/snowball-fight.md

            * What does hitboxsize refer to in the context of computer game code?
            * So, if the box is too small, that would make the object hard to ever hit?
        * [x] Problem Solved: I then changed my hitbox to zero, so that I could not ever be damaged.
-And increased the numbers of the elves and santa and they became easy targets.
+And increased the numbers of the elves and santa and they would become easy targets.